xu3cl4/argminCS/README.md

 The goal of argminCS is to produce confidence set of argmin from iid samples with a valid type 1 control, while exhibiting desirable statistical power.
-In particular, the method ‘softmin.LOO’ is the main innovative component in the paper by Tianyu Zhang, Hao Lee and Jing Lei}.
+In particular, the method ‘softmin.LOO’ is the main innovative component in the paper *Winners with Confidence: Argmin Inference over a High-Dimensional Discrete Candidate Set* by Tianyu Zhang, Hao Lee and Jing Lei}.
 Several other methods are also implemented within the package to ease method comparison and simulations.

 ## Citation